Port Operations at Risk Due to Strike

 Port Operations at Risk Due to Strike - Merchant Navy Info

 Beth Rooney, director of the Port of New York and New Jersey, told CNBC that shipping companies and individual terminal operators are announcing a gradual reduction in operations to avoid container backlogs.
-The Port of New York/New Jersey has discussed cargo management with ocean carriers and terminal operators in advance of any disruptions to ensure appropriate measures are in place to complete the movement of cargo out of the terminals before any closures.
+The Port of New York/New Jersey has discussed cargo management with ocean carriers and terminal operators in advance of any disruptions to ensure appropriate measures are in place to complete cargo movement out of the terminals before any closures.

 Scroll to Top